Karl Malden: Later TV roles

 In 1980, Malden starred in Skag, an hour-long drama that focused on the life of a foreman at a Pittsburgh steel mill.
 Malden described his character, Pete Skagska, as a simple man trying to keep his family together.
 The pilot episode for the series featured Skag temporarily disabled by a stroke, and it explored the effects the stroke had on Skag's family and co-workers.
 While Skag met with poor ratings, critics praised it; the series was cancelled after six episodes.

 In 1981, Malden portrayed ice hockey coach Herb Brooks in a made for television account of the United States men's national ice hockey team's miraculous gold medal-winning run in the 1980 Winter Olympics.
 Malden told Sports Illustrated in December 1980 that he had never actually met Herb Brooks in preparation for his portrayal of him, but he studied him on videotape, especially his eyes.
 Malden said of Brooks "I'd hate to meet him in a dark alley.
 I think he's a little on the neurotic side.
 Maybe more than a little.
 Any moment you think he's going to jump out of his skin."
 Malden also remarked with disapproval that Brooks could've ventured an occasional smile during one of the less intense games.
 Malden also wondered how, after working hard over the course of seven months, Brooks could have simply walked away towards the team dressing room after his team clinched the improbable victory against the Soviet team.

 In 1987, Malden was the host/narrator for the second and third television specials that later became the long-running series Unsolved Mysteries.

-Malden portrayed Leon Klinghoffer in the 1989 TV movie The Hijacking of the Achille Lauro, the only person to die in the 1985 terrorist incident.
+In the 1989 TV movie The Hijacking of the Achille Lauro, Malden portrayed Leon Klinghoffer, the only person to die in the 1985 terrorist incident.

 His last acting role was in 2000 in the first-season episode of The West Wing titled "Take This Sabbath Day" in which he portrayed a Catholic priest, using the same Bible he had used in On the Waterfront.